Arenado completes cycle with game-winning homer for Rockies - News 12 Now

 Giants: RHP Johnny Cueto (5-6, 4.57 ERA) opens a four-game series at Atlanta on Monday.

-Rockies: RHP German Marquez (5-3, 4.19 ERA) starts the opener of a key three-game series with Arizona on Tuesday.
+Rockies: RHP German Marquez (5-3, 4.19) starts the opener of a key three-game series with Arizona on Tuesday.

 More AP baseball: https://apnews.com/tag/MLBbaseball